formsend/nano/README.md

 ### Payments Notifications with Webhooks

-When creating Checkout pages with via POST request (see above) pass 'webhook_url' param.
-The URL will recieve a HTTPS POST requests from Nano.to, when a payment is made using a Nano.to Checkout page.
+When creating Checkout pages with POST requests (see above) pass a 'webhook_url' param in the body.
+The URL provided will recieve a HTTPS POST request from Nano.to, when a payment is made using a Nano.to Checkout page.
 The Webhook JSON body will look like this:

 ```javascript
 {